Cobalamin riboswitch: As biosensors

 In 2010, researchers designed the first riboswitch-based AdoCbl sensor in E. coli.
 This sensor was also used to detect vitamin B12 biosynthetic precursors such as cobinamide and confirm the involvement of specific genes in cobalamin metabolism.
-More recently, this sensor was used to screen S. meliloti mutants for their ability to synthesize large quantities of Vitamin B12.
+More recently, this sensor was used to screen Ensifer meliloti mutants for their ability to synthesize large quantities of Vitamin B12.
 Riboswitch sensors can be utilized outside of a cellular environment.
 For example, a biosensor developed from a Propionibacterium freudenreichii cobalamin riboswitch was used to determine the vitamin B12 concentration in fermented food with high sensitivity.